NtokozoMkhwanazi/RTT-engine-/ECS_README.md

 ## Overview

-This ECS (Entity Component System) framework has been enhanced with production-ready features found in modern game engines like Unity DOTS and Unreal Engine.
+This ECS (Entity Component System) framework has been a bit tweaked to almost resemble the ones found in modern game engines like Unity DOTS and Unreal Engine be it at a much-smaller scale.

 ## New Features